Teriks/pake/docs/source/subpake.rst

 =====================

-Pake is able to run itself through the use of :py:meth:`pake.TaskContext.subpake` or even :py:meth:`pake.subpake`.
+Pake is able to run itself through the use of :py:meth:`pake.TaskContext.subpake` and :py:meth:`pake.subpake`.

+:py:meth:`pake.subpake` is meant to be used outside of tasks, and can even be called before pake is initialized.

-:py:meth:`pake.TaskContext.subpake` is preferred because it handles writing program output to the tasks output queue in a synchronized manner when multiple jobs are running.
+:py:meth:`pake.TaskContext.subpake` is preferred for use inside of tasks because it handles writing to the task's output queue for you, without having to specify the right parameters to :py:meth:`pake.subpake` in order to get it working correctly.

-A :py:class:`pake.TaskContext` is passed into the single argument of each task function.
+A :py:class:`pake.TaskContext` is passed into the single argument of each task function, which you can in turn call **subpake** from.

 Defines can be exported to pakefiles ran with the **subpake** functions using :py:meth:`pake.export`.